 Fire Protection Plan

-Following site certification, and prior to completion of building construction code compliance review, the Licensee shall submit an acceptable fire protection plan to the Polk County Fire Codes Inspector outlining specific measures to be taken to meet all local fire codes and regulations.
-As part of this plan, the Licensee shall install on the fuel oil tanks either subsurface foam systems or outside foam systems and shall maintain foam on-site for operation of these systems.
+Following Site Certification, and prior to completion of building construction code compliance review, the Licensee shall submit an acceptable fire protection plan to the Polk County Fire Codes Inspector outlining specific measures to be taken to meet all local fire codes and regulations.
+As part of this plan, the Licensee shall install on the fuel oil tanks either subsurface foam systems or outside foam systems and shall maintain foam onsite for operation of these systems.

 [CUP 92-06 Condition No. 3]